HardyScheel/beautiful-jekyll/README.md

 ---
 ```
 ## Prose as web based content authoring editor
-In combination with [Prose.io](https://prose.io/#about), a webbased content authoring environment, you can use Prose as a MarkDown editor to add and edit blog posts very quickly.
+In combination with [Prose.io](https://prose.io/#about), a web based content authoring environment, you can use Prose as a MarkDown editor to add and edit blog posts very quickly.
 To use it on your own you have to give Prose.io access to your GitHub account if the source code of your Jekyll blog is hosted at GitHub Pages.